buoyancy99/PyAgar/README.md

 # AgarOpenAIGym
-Openai Gym environment to play a local version of agar.io This project referenced javascript impelmentation of agar https://github.com/m-byte918/MultiOgar-Edited but rewritten and heavily modified to python
+Python implementation of agar.io.
+Openai Gym environment to play a local version of agar.io, a multiple agent game.
+This project referenced javascript impelmentation of agar https://github.com/m-byte918/MultiOgar-Edited but rewritten and heavily modified to python

 # Progress